Achieve your company’s potential with employee safety and quality name tags.

 Name tags help employees provide excellent customer service.
-Acting as ice breakers, they encourage communication between your customers and employees.
+Acting as icebreakers, they encourage communication between your customers and employees.
 After all, a name tag is essentially an unspoken introduction.
 When employees introduce themselves by wearing a name tag, customers feel welcome in your office or store.
-Name tags also give customers permission to approach employees with a question or problem.
+Name tags also permit customers to approach employees with a question or problem.
 As customers interact with your employees, your team gains valuable insight into what customers need and how to help them.

 Your brand distinguishes you from your competitors.
 The more customers see it, the stronger your brand becomes.
 Take advantage of company name tags by customizing them with your business logo.
-With each employee sporting your brand, it becomes visible throughout the entire office or store.
+With a logo on each employee’s name tag, your brand becomes visible throughout the entire office or store.

 Why Employees May Worry About Name Tags

 Some employees do not like to wear name tags because they think it puts them at risk of identity theft.
-In this digital age, it is easy to find someone’s social media accounts and other information just from knowing their name and where they work.
+Unfortunately, in this digital age, it is easy to find someone’s social media accounts and other information just by knowing their name and where they work.
 Scammers can also contact human resources and ask for an employee’s information.
 No matter how people may try to steal your employee’s identity, the consequences can be devastating.
-If someone steals your employee’s identity, they can end up in a serious financial crisis.
+If someone steals your employee’s identity, they can end up in a severe financial crisis.
 Such damage can take months, if not years, to recover from.

-Another reason employees may not want to wear name tags is because they are afraid of being harassed.
+Employees may not want to wear name tags because they are afraid of being harassed.
 Name tags allow customers, co-workers and vendors to ask for them by name.
-Some of your employees may have experienced workplace harassment in the form of customers coming to the store and asking for them specifically.
+And some of your employees may have experienced workplace harassment when customers come to the store and ask for them specifically.
 If this is the case, your employees are more likely to object to wearing a name tag.

-As an employer, it is in your best interest to resolve your employees’ safety concerns about wearing name tags.
+As an employer, it is best to resolve your employees’ safety concerns about wearing name tags.
 When employees feel safe at work, they are happier, more loyal and more productive.
-They experience lower stress levels and take risks to come up with creative solutions.
-If you want your employees to do their best, then you need to make them feel safe wearing name tags.
+In addition, they experience lower stress levels and take risks to come up with creative solutions.
+If you want your employees to do their best, you must make them feel safe wearing name tags.

 You don’t just want to make your employees feel safe; you want to keep them safe too.
-If your employees’ fears are realized and they have their identity stolen, you could be held liable.
-To prevent your company from getting into legal trouble, make sure you know how to protect them from identity theft and other fraudulent activity.
-By keeping your team safe from scammers, you protect your company’s financial future.
+Unfortunately, if your employees’ fears are realized and they have their identity stolen, you could be held liable.
+To prevent your company from getting into legal trouble, ensure you communicate with every employee about how to protect themselves from identity theft and other fraudulent activity.

-With so much to gain from using name tags, it is worth every effort to make your employees feel safe wearing them.
+With so much to gain from using name tags, making your employees feel safe wearing them is worth every effort.
 You will not only have better customer service and higher productivity but happy employees as well.

 Increase Security Using Name Tags

-Change the way your employees view name tags by pointing out how identification keeps them safe.
-Once they see how name tags increase workplace security, they should feel a lot better about wearing them.
+Change how your employees view name tags by pointing out how identification keeps them safe.
+Once they see how name tags increase workplace security, they should feel better about wearing them.
 Here are a few ways name tags create a safe work environment.

 Know Who Visitors Are